mendix/docs/content/appstore/modules/3d-viewer-for-teamcenter.md

 title: "3D Viewer for Teamcenter"
 category: "App Services"
 description: "3D Viewer for Teamcenter is an add-on module for the 3D Viewer app service.
 It adds additional functionality to enable fetching a JT model from a Teamcenter instance and visualizit it using existing 3D Viewer widgets.
-#tags: ["3d visualization", "3d viewer", "cad", "app store", "marketplace", "component","platform support","teamcenter"]
+#tags: ["3d visualization", "3d viewer", "cad", "app store", "marketplace", "component", "platform support", "teamcenter"]
 ---
 ## 1 Introduction